akka/akka/akka-docs/src/main/paradox/guide/modules.md

 * How to model and scale out a large set of stateful entities on a set of systems.
 * How to ensure that entities in the cluster are distributed properly so that load is properly balanced across the machines.
 * How to ensure migrating entities from a crashed system without losing the state.
-* How to ensure that an entity does not exist on multiple systems at the same time and hence kept consistent.
+* How to ensure that an entity does not exist on multiple systems at the same time and hence keeps consistent.

 ### Cluster Singleton